On Love

 Technology returns efficiency.
 In fact, like nothing else, it excels at creating surplus time and energy, enabling us to devote ourselves to other things and improve whichever so-called literacies we choose.
 The corollary, of course, is that some literacies fade as technology advances.
 Does this matter, with so many diverse interests and only so much time and energy to invest?
 How many of us even try everything we encounter, much less master it?
 Besides, for every technological advancement we face, a whole new batch of things must now be learned.
 So, for all that technological advancement aids our learning and creates surplus time and energy, we as learners remain the central determinant as to how to use our time and energy.

 Enter the classroom what’s lately been called Artificial Intelligence (A.I.).
-Of course, A.I. has received plenty of enthusiastic attention, concern, and critique as a developing technological tool, for learning as well as plenty other endeavours and industries.
+Of course, A.I. has received plenty of enthusiasm, attention, concern, and critique as a developing technological tool, for learning as well as plenty other endeavours and industries.
 A lengthy consideration from The New York Times offers a useful, broad overview of A.I.: a kind of sophisticated computer programming that collates, provides, and predicts information in real time.
 Silicon Valley designers aim to have A.I. work at least somewhat independently of its users, so they have stepped away from older, familiar input-output modes, what’s called symbolic A.I., a “top down” approach that demands tediously lengthy entry of preparatory rules and data.
 Instead, they are engineering “from the ground up,” building inside the computer a neural network that mimics a brain – albeit, a very small one, rivalling a mouse – that can teach itself via trial-and-error to detect and assess patterns found in the data that its computer receives.
 At these highest echelons, the advancement of A.I. is awe-inspiring.

 Now for the polemic.